Marine engineering: Port and Harbor Design

-An marine engineer may also deal with the planning, creation, expansion, and modification of port and harbor designs.
+A marine engineer may also deal with the planning, creation, expansion, and modification of port and harbor designs.
 Harbors can be natural or artificial and protect anchored ships from wind, waves, and currents.
 Ports can be defined as a city, town, or place where ships are moored, loaded, or unloaded.
 Ports typically reside within a harbor and are made up of one or more individual terminals that handle a particular cargo including passengers, bulk cargo, or containerized cargo.
 Marine engineers plan and design various types of marine terminals and structures found in ports, and they must understand the loads imposed on these structures over the course of their lifetime.

 Salvage and Recovery

-Underwater salvage and recovery techniques are continuously modified and improved to find and recover shipwrecks and other valuable articles lost in the ocean.
-Marine engineers use their skills to assist at every stage of this process – from the planning of searches, to the documentation of wreck sites, to the physical recovery of entire vessels, artifacts, or parts thereof.
-Numerous famous examples of shipwrecks exist, but recoveries include Squalus (subsequently rechristened USS Sailfish (SS-192)) and Project Azorian, the clandestine recovery of a portion of Soviet submarine K-219 by the U.S. Navy and CIA in 1974 aboard Glomar Explorer.
+Marine salvage techniques are continuously modified and improved to recover shipwrecks.
+Marine engineers use their skills to assist at some stages of this process.

 Career

 Industry

 With a diverse engineering background, marine engineers work in a variety of industry jobs across every field of math, science, technology, and engineering.
 A few companies such as Oceaneering International and Van Oord specialize in marine engineering, while other companies consult marine engineers for specific projects.
-Such consulting commonly occurs in the oil industry, with companies such as Exxon Mobil and British Petroleum hiring marine engineers to manage aspects of their offshore drilling projects.
+Such consulting commonly occurs in the oil industry, with companies such as ExxonMobil and BP hiring marine engineers to manage aspects of their offshore drilling projects.

 Military

 Marine engineering lends itself to a number of military applications – mostly related to the Navy.
-The U.S. Navy’s Seabees, Civil Engineer Corps, and Engineering Duty Officers often perform work related to marine engineering.
+The United States Navy's Seabees, Civil Engineer Corps, and Engineering Duty Officers often perform work related to marine engineering.
 Military contractors (especially those in naval shipyards) and the Army Corps of Engineers play a role in certain marine engineering projects as well.